mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div>
 {% include verse.html
-text="On that day a great panic from YHWH shall fall on them, so that each will seize the hand of a neighbor, and the hand of the one will be raised against the hand of the other ..." verse="Zechariah 14:13"
+text="It will happen in that day that a great panic from YHWH will be among them; and they will each seize the hand of his neighbor, and his hand will rise up against the hand of his neighbor." verse="Zechariah 14:13"
 %}

 {% include verse.html
-text="I will summon the sword against Gog in all my mountains, says the Lord God; the swords of all will be against their comrades." verse="Ezekiel 38:21"
+text="I will call for a sword against him to all my mountains,” says the Lord YHWH.
+“Every man’s sword will be against his brother." verse="Ezekiel 38:21"
 %}

 {% include verse.html
-text="I am about to destroy the strength of the kingdoms of the nations and overthrow the chariots and their riders, and the horses and their riders shall fall, every one by the sword of a comrade." verse="Haggai 2:22"
+text="I will overthrow the throne of kingdoms.
+I will destroy the strength of the kingdoms of the nations.
+I will overthrow the chariots and those who ride in them.
+The horses and their riders will come down, everyone by the sword of his brother." verse="Haggai 2:22"
 %}
 </div>